kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

 *What* are the learning objectives?

+What are the expected outcomes of completing the chapter?

-What are the abilities you'll gain by completing the chapter?
+What are the abilities you'll gain by completing the chapter that you did not have before?

-I get that your asking me to trust you, but I think you've missed an opportunity to make your writing more compelling.
+I get that your asking me to trust you, but I think you've missed an opportunity to make your writing more compelling by explaining the relevance of LC to writing Haskell.

 1.2 What is functional programming?